About

 That long arc of practice is why I don't approach narrative as aesthetics or messaging.
 I approach it as institutional architecture.

-My advanced academic training has deepened both the rigor and precision of my narrative infrastructure practice.
-I hold a Master of Professional Studies in Corporate Communications from Georgetown University, with a specialization in change management communications.
-I am currently completing doctoral research at the University of Southern California's Rossier School of Education, pursuing an EdD in Organizational Change and Leadership.
-My dissertation examines how institutional narratives are constructed during periods of transformation, and how an organization's stated identity can diverge, often invisibly, from its operational reality.
+I am currently completing doctoral research at the University of Southern California's Rossier School of Education for an EdD in Organizational Change and Leadership.
+My dissertation examines how institutional narratives are constructed during periods of transformation, and how an institution's stated identity can diverge, often invisibly, from its operational reality.

 "Kaizen" as Method